Navigating the filesystem

 the date it was created or last modified, and the file name.

 total 0 drwx------+ 6 riley staff 204 Jul 16 11:50 Desktop drwx------+ 3 riley staff 102 Jul 16 11:30 Documents drwx------+ 3 riley staff 102 Jul 16 11:30 Downloads drwx------@ 46 riley staff 1564 Jul 16 11:38 Library drwx------+ 3 riley staff 102 Jul 16 11:30 Movies drwx------+ 3 riley staff 102 Jul 16 11:30 Music drwx------+ 3 riley staff 102 Jul 16 11:30 Pictures drwxr-xr-x+ 5 riley staff 170 Jul 16 11:30 Public

--h that when used with the -l option, use unit suffixes:
+-h that when used with the -l option, prints unit suffixes:

-number of digits to three or less using base 2 for sizes.
+reduce the number of digits to three or fewer using base 2 for

 total 0 drwx------+ 6 riley staff 204B Jul 16 11:50 Desktop drwx------+ 3 riley staff 102B Jul 16 11:30 Documents drwx------+ 3 riley staff 102B Jul 16 11:30 Downloads drwx------@ 46 riley staff 1.5K Jul 16 11:38 Library drwx------+ 3 riley staff 102B Jul 16 11:30 Movies drwx------+ 3 riley staff 102B Jul 16 11:30 Music drwx------+ 3 riley staff 102B Jul 16 11:30 Pictures drwxr-xr-x+ 5 riley staff 170B Jul 16 11:30 Public